TvDragon/chrome_dinosaur_game_python/README.md

 ## Usage

-1. Once you have unzipped the file or cloned the repository move into the folder
+1. Once you have installed the prerequisites, unzipped the file or cloned the repository move into the folder
 2. Open up command prompt or a terminal and enter the one of the commands below and you can start playing

         python3 main.py